 2014 Last Minute 21-Month Non-Competitive Extension

-If Council did not grant the extension, the HSR would loss revenue from having no advertising agent during a competitive bidding process.
+If Council did not grant the extension, the HSR would lose revenue from having no advertising agent during a competitive bidding process.

-As HSR managers were looking at extending under a “unsolicited offer” from StreetSeen Media, two of Canada’s most successful advertising agencies were expressing interest in bidding in a competitive process.
+As HSR managers were looking at extending under a “unsolicited offer” from StreetSeen Media, two of Canada’s most successful advertising agencies expressed interest in bidding in a competitive process.

 Hull said the “unsolicited offer” was preferred as it provided a guaranteed minimum amount.
 “For the 2013 contract year, HSR received a minimum annual guaranteed payment of $425,000”, HSR managers wrote in their report.